IvetteMcDermott/SebsStoreToys/readme_docs/md_files/testing.md

 Monitor: 1280 * 1024 / 1600 * 900 / 1950 & UP

 The site had been test in Chrome seeming all according to the design.
-In Firefox, the animation for the regions in the index come out a bit out of shape but still fully functional.
+In Firefox.
 In Internet Explorer all seems to work as the design.
 <br>

 # **Manual Testing**